-If you are wondering how the service works, well below are tips on how it works;
+If you are wondering how the service works, well, below are tips on how it works;

 - A Facebook pay app user can get support from a real customer through a live chat.

-Payment with Facebook Pay
+Payment with Meta (Facebook) Pay

 You can access the service in the settings section of your Facebook or Messenger apps.
-All you need do is to follow the steps below;
+All you need to do is follow the steps below:

-- You can now make payments with the use of your Facebook Pay when you want to make payment.
+- You can now make payments with the use of your Facebook Pay when you want to make a payment.